Banknotes of the Nepalese rupee: 2001 - 2007

+For table standards, see the banknote specification table.

 2007/2008

 In October 2007, a 500 rupee note was issued on which the king’s portrait was replaced by and image of Mount Everest.
 This reflects the historical change from kingdom to republic which took place in May 2008 in Nepal.
 Further notes of 5, 10, 20, 50, 100 and 1,000 rupees with Mount Everest and without references to the king in their legends followed in 2008.
 The first issues of the 500 and 1000 rupees notes were printed on paper which still had the king's crowned portrait as a watermark in the "window" on the right part of the face of the notes.
 It was decided to print a red Rhododendron flower (Nepal's national flower) on top of the watermark.
 Notes of these denominations which were issued in 2009 and thereafter are printed on paper which has a rhododendron flower as watermark instead of the royal portrait and were therefore released without the additional overprint in red.